eksd3/pyeditor/README.md

 You can press 'H' to access the help window.

 ## Bugs
-Pyeditor currently does not support terminal window resizing.
+- Currently does not support terminal window resizing.
+- Copying and pasting from local buffer ('y' and 'p') currently only works as intended on single-line buffers